alephnaughty/MapLargeSDK/README.md

 ## MapLarge API Connector

-The MapLarge API Connector (MapLargeConnecor) is a convenience class that facillates access of the maplarge RESTFul API.
+The MapLarge API Connector (MapLargeConnector) is a convenience class that facilities access of the MapLarge RESTFul API.
 The class MapLargeConnector has been implemented in 4 languages: Python, Java, C#, and PHP.

-The main class MapLareConnector is used to establish and manage a session with a MapLarge API server.
+The main class MapLargeConnector is used to establish and manage a session with a MapLarge API server.
 This class exposes several methods for accessing functionality on the MapLarge server.

 ### Methods

 #### Constructor

-The Constructor follows this basic pattern, with slight differeences depending on language.
-It is overloaded to allow for passing of username/password or username/authtokwen for authentication.
+The Constructor follows this basic pattern, with slight differences depending on language.
+It is overloaded to allow for passing of username/password or username/authtoken for authentication.

 ``` csharp
 /**